From Paris Is Burning to Pose: The House of Xtravaganza at 35

 Lately, along with the attention being paid to the threats to hard-won transgender rights, ballroom has experienced a resurgence of interest.
 Ryan Murphy, creator of Glee and American Horror Story, convinced the FX network that there was an audience for a fierce, soapy series about ballroom.
 Pose has been renewed for a second season.
 Murphy also did it right: Hector and José are consultants on the project, and both (along with other members of the house and the larger ballroom community) appear on the show.

 And don’t think the house system isn’t still needed.
-Pose getting renewed can’t cancel out Trump, or decades of prejudice.
+Pose getting renewed can’t cancel out Trump, or decades of injustice.
 Rori Xtravaganza, 22, just joined the house last year.
 “I had just come to New York to try to find myself.
 I had no money and no support system, but I was full of hope,” she says.
 “I was modeling in stealth — meaning my agency didn’t know I was transgender.”

 And then she met the Xtravaganzas.
 “Something about them drew me in and made me feel safe,” Rori continues.
 “They were so full of artistic expression and fire.
 Now I’m blessed with a family I never knew could exist.
 They drew me in and made me feel safe.”
 And she’s doing what she wanted to do: “last season I walked for Marc Jacobs in New York.”